h0lyshitx/dungeon-sur/README.md

 - [x] Add enemy logic to chase player when player gets in detection range
 - [x] Add enemy logic to return to previous state when player gets out of detection range
 - [x] Add enemy attack
+- [x] Add StateMachine to encapsulate each behavior of enemy and player
 - [x] Add UI
 - [x] Add treasure chest
 - [ ] Add hit effect where player and enemy react to damage